ashhhlynn/boxd/README.md

 - Search, sort, and display of over 200,000 films through fetches from OMDb API database

-- Users can rate and log films to personal diary on five star scale, organized by date
+- Rate and log films to personal diary on five star scale, organized by date

+- Edit film ratings and delete film diary logs

 - Users can signup and login authenticated through BCrypt

-- Users can follow and unfollow other users
+- Users can search for, follow and unfollow other users

 - Users can view films and ratings by followed users through feed

-- Users can edit their film ratings

-- Users can delete their film diary logs

-- Data stored through localStorage for users not logged in
+- Data stored through localStorage for users without accounts

 ## Tech Stack